Left Continue shopping

 Letters

 For your records, you will want to keep track of any letters you send and the responses you get.
-You will want to keep letters from donors and from companies who are willing to help your fundraising efforts, for example.
+For example, you will want to keep letters from donors and from companies who are willing to help your fundraising efforts.

 Legal issues